 - Cons: Requires a dedicated group of players to experience all the twists and turns.

-Buy This for the Geek Who Draws Constantly
+Buy This Gift for the Geek Who Loves to Draw

 Definitely useful for breaking into the digital art field, the Wacom Intuos tablet allows artists to draw on a digital pad and see the those results on a computer screen.
 It’s a fantastic companion for someone who uses Photoshop heavily, specifically because drawing by hand is more natural than using a mouse.
 While there’s also a professional version of the pad, the starter versions are more reasonably priced between $100 to $200.
 However, you may be able to score one of the pro tablets under $200 with deals posted on Ben’s.

 - Pros: Thin, light design ideal for holding in hand.
 Tablet is extremely responsive to the touch.
-Plug-and-Play installation on Windows 7 and Windows 8.
+Plug-and-Play installation on Windows 7, 8 and 10.

 - Cons: Larger professional tablets can get expensive.
 Wireless accessory kit isn’t included ($40).
 Replacement pens are also expensive at $80.

-Buy This for the Geek Who’s Got a Little Freak
+Buy This Gift for the Geek Who’s Got a Little Freak